Enterprise GE Perinatal Data Extraction & Clinical Archival Transformation Program

 -

-- Clinical workflow mapping
+- Clinical workflows

 -